DetectiveMB/AdaKron/README.md

 ## Notes and Acknowledgments
 The implementation is based on https://github.com/huggingface/transformers  <br>
-The implementation is based also on https://github.com/microsoft/AdaMix We also used some code from: https://github.com/microsoft/LoRA
+The implementation is based also on https://github.com/microsoft/AdaMix  <br>
+We also used some code from: https://github.com/microsoft/LoRA